 Bad breath that does not go away with brushing

 Keep in mind that not all cavities cause the symptoms above.
 In many cases, cavities do not cause symptoms until they have been progressing for a while.
 See your dentist for regular teeth cleaning and checkup appointments.
-Your dentist can use tools such as x-rays and lasers to detect small, pinhole cavities before they cause any symptoms.
+Your dentist can use tools such as x-rays to detect small, pinhole cavities before they cause any symptoms.
 It’s often best to fill the cavities at this stage before they begin causing any symptoms since they present a greater threat to the integrity of the tooth as they continue to grow larger.

 Sometimes fillings are needed to address problems other than cavities.
 If you chip a tooth, your dentist may recommend a filling to repair the chip.
 Some patients who grind their teeth eventually wear down their enamel to the point that a dental filling is needed to prevent further damage.
 Biting your nails and using your teeth to open packages may also cause enamel wear and chips that your dentist would need to fix with a filling.